 2. Climb Biloxi Lighthouse—which is unique for being located in the middle of a highway.
 As a cast iron structure, Biloxi Lighthouse gets very hot as the day progresses so climbs are only between 9 and 9:30 in the morning.
 Register for the lighthouse climb at Biloxi Visitors Center.

 3. Biloxi Shrimping Trip has made #BigShrimpin an everyday Coastal Mississippi term of endearment.
 Learn about the shrimping process and have a lot of fun on their popular sailings from Biloxi Small Craft Harbor.
-Biloxi Shrimping Trip is one of our 11 Unique and Cool Activities on the US Gulf Coast.
+Biloxi Shrimping Trip is one of our favorite Unique Gulf Coast activities.

-4. Learn about the Biloxi Wade-In Civil Rights protests at the exhibit on the beach near the Biloxi Lighthouse and just east of Biloxi Lighthouse Pier.
-Update: the Biloxi Wade-In exhibit has been removed and is now represented by a single historic marker, called Civil Rights Wade-Ins.
-A newer, more permanent exhibit honoring Astronaut Freed Haise is now in the area.
+4. Learn about the Biloxi Wade-In Civil Rights protests at the historic marker on the beach near the Biloxi Lighthouse and just east of Biloxi Lighthouse Pier.
+A newer, permanent exhibit honoring Astronaut Freed Haise is now in the same area.
 We love the Biloxi Moonwalk sidewalk mural.

 5. Take fun Coastal Mississippi selfies in the giant shark mouth at Sharkheads and the oversized gator mouth at Souvenir City.

 6. Stroll the West Biloxi Beach Boardwalk.
-The half-mile raised walkway, behind Sharkheads, is a splendid site to see spectacular Gulf coast sunsets.
+The half-mile raised walkway, behind Sharkheads, is a splendid place to see spectacular Gulf coast sunsets.

 7. Be awed by the Frank Gehry-designed funky silver buildings of Ohr-O’Keefe Museum.
 Inside the museum, explore the collections of George Ohr pottery and other Coastal Mississippi art exhibits.